A food writer and a chef set out to find the best tacos in Central Florida.

 By Holly V. Kapherr

-My parents have lived in Webster, Fla., for 13 years.
-Webster is a tiny town whose population triples every Monday, when the enormous flea market opens, selling everything from mismatched silverware collected over 40 years to carburetors from 1987 Dodge Daytonas.
+My parents have lived in Webster, Fla., for more than 15 years.
+Webster is a tiny town whose population triples every Monday, when Swap-O-Rama, the enormous flea market opens, selling everything from mismatched silverware collected over 40 years to carburetors from 1987 Dodge Daytonas.
 The town is in Sumter County, and to get there, you can either take the turnpike and wind through oak-lined roads that bear numbers instead of names, or simply drive down Highway 50 (known to us Orlandoans as Colonial Drive) forever and ever, and eventually turn right.
 Then you’re there.

 The latter is my favorite path—there’s so much more to see, people to watch, small-town culture to spy from my car’s quiet cabin.
 Once, while driving to see my parents, I remarked to my husband, “There are SO MANY taquerias.
 And they look legit.”
 We counted seven or eight on our way to Webster on either side of the road, leaving Clermont and passing through the citrus towns of Groveland and Mascotte (don’t blink or you’ll miss them!) on our way to Webster.